 You can now select or search for a trigger apps.
-Find an app called WEBHOOKS and click it.
+Select the app called WEBHOOKS.

 In the left sidebar, you will see your progress.
 At this point you should be at step 1 and the sub-step should be: Choose Trigger:

 In the main content section, select Catch Hook and click Save + Continue.

 You are now forwarded to the Edit Options step.
 This is optional, and you can configure this later as well.
 Click Continue.

 You are now at TEST THIS STEP.
 Zapier presents you with an URL that looks something like this: https://hooks.zapier.com/hooks/catch/31570/6oqodi/